imixs/imixs-office-workflow/src/site/markdown/install/k3s.md

 	$ mkdir -p /opt/kubernetes-local-pv/office-index
 ```

-next you can apply the deployment:
+next you can switch into your imixs-office-workflow folder and apply the K3S deployment:

+    $ kubectl apply -f ./kubernetes/k3s/office-workflow

+## Imixs-ML

+You can install Imixs-ML as an additional service providing OCR and ML capabilities.

+First create a directory for your ML models and copy the default model:

+    $ mkdir -p /opt/kubernetes-local-pv/office-imixs-ml
+    $ cp -r ./kubernetes/k3s/imixs-ml/models/invoice-de-0.2.0 /opt/kubernetes-local-pv/office-imixs-ml/

+Next you can deploy the Imixs-ML module

-    $ kubectl apply -f git/imixs-office-workflow/kubernetes/k3s/office-workflow
+    $ kubectl apply -f ./kubernetes/k3s/imixs-ml

 ## Container Registry